hoangduytran/blender-manual/manual/grease_pencil/modes/draw/tools/fill.rst

    :Normal:
       Fills the area inside the shape under the cursor.
    :Inverted:
-      Fills the area outside the shape under the cursor.
+      When clicking outside the drawing, fills all shapes touching the area under the cursor.

 .. _bpy.types.BrushGpencilSettings.fill_factor: